-Women Geometers brought together a dozen artists spanning Cuba, Venezuela, Brazil, Peru and Colombia at the Pietro Atchugarry Gallery in Miami from June 29 – September 14, 2019.
-Organized by the Atchucarry Art Center, and curated by Adriana Herrera, the exhibition title suggests that the defining factor of the artwork is its production by women within the genre of Geometric Abstraction.
+Women Geometers brought together a dozen artists spanning Cuba, Venezuela, Brazil, Peru and Colombia at the Piero Atchugarry Gallery in Miami from June 29 – September 14, 2019.
+Curated by Adriana Herrera, the exhibition title suggests that the defining factor of the artwork is its production by women within the genre of Geometric Abstraction.
 Yet the act of collating this genre of artwork is only one aspect of a more complex exhibition.
 Women Geometers invites a vital reevaluation of the work’s cultural significance within male-dominated art history; offers invaluable insight in to each artist’s practice and explorations; and affords an opportunity to take inspiration from artists denied timely art world access due to gender “difference”—a topic that is equally relevant today.

 Herrera’s “parameters” for the exhibition are that the artwork has been created by Latin America-affiliated women artists born before 1950.
 These parameters, although inadequate within contemporary classifications of geography and gender, serve in this instance as necessary and nurturing hands to encapsulate a marginalized section of art history.
 In fact, the exhibition is less about feminism and being “Latina” or LatinX than it is about an exploration of cultural identity within the practices of a dozen exceptional artists.